Days: 0 - 5

 Sunday, August 25, 2024

-The early (it starts at 5:30am...but we didn't get there until 8:00am) Fischmarkt (named after the location not really a market place for fish) is a fascinating combination of food wagons (some selling fish), produce wagons (more on these below), and a flea market with people selling jewelry, tea shirts, hats, clothing, magnets, toys, plants/flowers and you name it...lining both sides of what used to be the fish market right along the edge of the Elbe river.
-The area had to be several miles long.
-There were thousands of people looking for deals.
-There was even a band playing in the Pavillion (aka beer hall) which reminds you of a mini October fest.
-Everyone was having a great time seeking out bargins.
+The early (it starts at 5:00 am...but we didn't get there until 7:00 am) Fischmarkt (named after the location, not really a marketplace for fish) is a fascinating combination of food wagons (some selling fish), produce wagons (more on these below), and a flea market with people selling jewelry, tea shirts, hats, clothing, magnets, toys, plants/flowers and you name it...lining both sides of what used to be the fish market right along the edge of the Elbe.
+The area stretched for several miles.
+There were thousands of people looking for deals, and even a band was playing in the Pavillion (aka beer hall), reminding you of a mini October fest.
+Everyone was having a great time.

 Oh Yeah!
 About the produce wagons.
-They're pictured below but you need a description.
-The vendor lined up bags (paper, cloth, plastic) along the front of the stage and then filled them one item at a time with various types of produce.
-When a customer was happy with the contents of a bag they would agree on a price with the seller and off they went with their purchase.
-This went on the entire time we were at the market!
+They're pictured below, but you need a description.
+The vendor lined up bags (paper, cloth, plastic) along the front of the stage and filled them one item at a time with various types of produce.
+When a customer was happy with the contents of a bag, they would agree on a price with the seller, and off they went with their purchase.
+This went on hour after hour...the entire time we were at the market!

 Would we recommend it?
 You bet!
-It is definitely unique.
+It is unique.

 Background from the Website